longviewsystems/terraform-azurerm-naming-ext/README.md

 # Overview
 This module canbe used to simplify Azure Resource naming.
 Following the naming convention can be error prone, and time consuming.
-This module outputs names that conform with the SRS naming requirements.
+This module outputs names that conform with the ORG naming requirements.

 Note: There are some limitations and so names should be double checked.